Nate Grey: Return

+Nate angrily attacks Beast but does not realize that Jean is actually Mystique, who distracts him long enough to save Dark Beast's life.
+Following this incident, Osborn tasks his X-Men to hunt down and possibly capture Nate for experimentation.
+Mimic drags Nate into another plane of existence.
+After a short conversation, they are confronted by Ares, who has followed them and is overjoyed to have an opponent such as Nate.
+Ares overpowers Nate, who disappears in a flash of light.

-Unbeknown to the Dark X-Men, Nate has taken possession of Norman's body, something that only Mystique notices.
-After trying and failing to persuade Nate to remove the tech in her body which is rigged to explode should she betray Norman, she recruits the rest of the Dark X-Men to invade Norman's mind and to confront X-Man.
-While Nate and Norman are engaged in a battle of wills Norman gloats that he and Nate are evenly matched.
-Yet Nate reveals that this was his plan all along, and that while he and Norman are deadlocked his X-Men are free to roam the deepest recesses of Norman's mind.
-They do and by doing so they unlock Norman's Green Goblin personality which gloatingly states is about to kill them all.
+Unbeknown to the Dark X-Men, Nate has possessed Osborn's body, something that only Mystique notices.
+After trying and failing to persuade Nate to remove the tech in her body which is rigged to explode should she betray Osborn, she recruits the rest of the Dark X-Men to invade Osborn's mind and to confront Nate.
+While Nate and Osborn are engaged in a battle of wills, Osborn gloats that he and Nate are evenly matched.

-After a brief battle between the Green Goblin and the Dark X-Men within Osborn's mind, Nate is defeated when Green Goblin forces Mimic to replicate Omega's powers, turning the pair into a powerful siphon that drains Nate's energies.
+Osborn forces Mimic to replicate Omega's powers, turning the pair into a powerful siphon that drains Nate's energies.
 Now returned to the physical world, a powerless Nate is tortured in front of the Dark X-Men as an example to them.
-Norman asks him if he has any last words before he's "used as coal" in Dark Beast's Omega Machine, but a gloating Norman cuts off Nate before he has a chance to finish speaking.
-Nate is taken away to the machine, though his eventual fate is not shown.

 Rescue Mission

 Learning that Nate Grey had returned to the living, Cyclops reorganizes the New Mutants roster under Danielle Moonstar's leadership and tells them to find Nate and bring him home.
-Nate is found in an abandoned H.A.M.M.E.R. facility in a sadistic scheme of the Sugar Man.
-Sugar Man has Nate hooked up into the Omega Machine, a device built by Norman Osborn to open portals to other realities, hoping that he will open a portal to Sugar Man's home reality.
-Realizing that the only way Sugar Man will leave him alone is to give him what he wants, Nate uses all of his strength and willpower to open a portal to his home reality, but before Sugar Man can escape into it, he is defeated by the New Mutants and was going to be taken into custody by Steve Rogers.

-Nate is taken to Utopia, where it is revealed that he burnt out most of his powers while opening Sugar Man's portal, and the only remaining power he has is telekinesis.
-Cyclops then welcomes Nate to Utopia, hoping he will make it his new home.
+Nate is found in an abandoned H.A.M.M.E.R. facility, where he is being held by Sugar Man.
+Sugar Man has Nate hooked up into the Omega Machine, a device built by Norman Osborn to open portals to other realities.
+Realizing that the only way Sugar Man will leave him alone is to give him what he wants, Nate uses all of his strength and willpower to open a portal to his home reality.
+Before Sugar Man can escape into it, he is defeated by the New Mutants.
+Nate reveals that he burnt out most of his powers while opening Sugar Man's portal, leaving him with only telekinesis.